Expressive Pastels in the Yorkshire Dales

 Please note: Please do not bring Daler Rowney pastel paper or Canson Mi-Tientes (not to be confused with Canson Mi-Tientes Touch) as these papers are not suitable for the expressive pastel techniques you will learn.

 Please also note: As Robert is a UK Canson Ambassador he can provide you with Canson Mi-Tientes ‘touch’ 350gsm 50x 65cm at £5 per sheet, £2.50 half sheet if you would like to try.

-Wooden A3 drawing boards are available for loan at the Country House.
+Lightweight wooden A3 drawing boards are available to borrow from the Country House